thi-ad/UrbanIng-V2X/README.md

 Dataset can also be downloaded from [here](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/A9LPY7).

 ### 🗂️ Dataset structure
+After the dataset is downloaded and unziped, it should look like this.
 ```yaml
 .
 [DATA_ROOT] # Dataset root folder
 ├── 📂dataset # data files